mongoid/evolver/README.md

 - Rake task `db:evolver:revert` that works in Rails, Sinatra, Padrino, or standalone.

-- Rails generator `rails g evolution` or Rake generator `rake db:evolver:generate`.
+- Rails generator `rails g evolver:migration` or Rake generator `rake db:evolver:generate`.

 - Logging of evolutions that have already run in the particular environment,